 Closure Game Activity Ideas For Figurative Language

 Closure Game Activity Ideas For Figurative Language.
-This can be a really natural, fun way to inspire figurative language.
 A great way to help your students explore figurative language is to become a figurative language detective.
+Tips and activity ideas for teaching and reviewing figurative language with 3rd, 4th, and 5th grade students.

 Figurative Language Quiz 1 Reading ActivitySource: www.ereadingworksheets.com